- Location: Nevada

 Fees will be charged at the time of your application:

-- Original application or transfer requiring knowledge tests only: $57
+- Original application or transfer requiring knowledge tests only or no test: $57.25.

-The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
-Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
-The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
-It required states to upgrade their existing programs to follow the new federal standards.
+The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety and ensure commercial vehicle drivers are qualified.
+There is no federal driver licensing―states still individually license commercial drivers―but there are minimum standards that states must meet when issuing commercial licenses.

 The Act established three separate classes of commercial driver's licenses.
 Every state issues licenses in these categories: